Migrant Health Interest Group / Physicians for Human Rights

 Due to the COVID-19 Pandemic, we were unable to travel during the 2020-2021 academic year, but we hope to resume the Tijuana Trip this year!

 Asylum Clinic and Asylum Evaluation Trainings

 We offer trainings to learn asylum evaluation documentation.
 Students then may assist UA faculty in conducting medical evaluations and writing an affidavit, which will be used as expert witness testimony in an immigration trial.
-These encounters take place inside U.S. Immigration and Customs Enforcement detention centers.
+These encounters take place at the Phoenix Allies for Community Health Clinic or virtually.

 Humanitarian Parole Letter Program

 We work with local immigration lawyers to start a new program writing letters on behalf of asylum seekers in ICE detention facilities who are especially vulnerable to contracting COVID-19 or especially vulnerable to complications of illness.
 Physician letters can be used to show the immigration court that the client is unsafe in detention and argue for their release.
 The letter is written after reviewing medical records provided by the attorney and deciphering the client's vulnerable status.